 Our EMS scheme allows veterinary students to gain experience working in a practice dedicated to orthopaedics, neurology, soft tissue and oncology, to include advanced diagnostic imaging techniques and surgery.

-Due to the high demand we need to place a restriction of two weeks on the time spent visiting the clinic.
-To gain most from the placement we also request that applicants are in their fourth or final year of clinical studies when the placement commences.
+Due to the high demand, we place a restriction of two weeks on the time spent visiting the clinic.
+To gain the most from the placement, we also request that applicants are in their fourth or final year of clinical studies when the placement commences.

 We do not offer accommodation, although there are a number of guest houses and bed/breakfast establishments nearby.

-For further information and to request a placement, please send a CV, a letter outlining your reasons for wanting to do a placement with us, a recent passport-style photograph and your preferred placement dates to Brian Wright on [email protected].
-Please use your university email account for all correspondence to aid us in verifying you are a Veterinary Student.
+For further information and to request a placement, please email your CV, a letter outlining your reasons for wanting to do a placement with us, a recent passport-style photograph and your preferred placement dates to Brian Wright on [email protected].
+Please use your university email account for all correspondence to aid us in verifying you are a veterinary student.